swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/modelhub-basics.rst

 conjunction with, :ref:`Bach <bach>`, our modeling library.

 This example uses real, unaltered data that was collected from https://objectiv.io with Objectiv’s Tracker.
-All models in the open model hub are compatible with datasets that have been validated against the `open analytics taxonomy
+All models in the open model hub are compatible with data sets that have been validated against the `open analytics taxonomy
 <https://objectiv.io/docs/taxonomy/>`_.